urol-e5/deep-dive/E-Peve/code/12-Peve-RNAseq-kallisto.md

 ######################################################

-# Process your input gff file
+# Process your input bed file
 while IFS= read -r line; do

-    # pull the parent ID number for the current line of the gff
+    # pull the parent ID number for the current line of the bed
     parentID=$(echo "$line" | grep -o 'Parent=Peve_[0-9]\+')

     # Only continue if you haven't already processed the CDS sequences associated with this parent ID